fhirschmann/penchy/docs/extending.rst

 You don't have to set ``out`` yourself as it will be set by the executing JVM.
-The same goes for ``outputs``, because they are set by :class:`~penchy.jobs.elements.Workload` and inherited (if you change them you have to provide a strict superset).
+The same goes for ``outputs``, because they are set by :class:`~penchy.jobs.elements.Workload` and inherited (if you change them, you have to provide a strict superset).

 Filters